Inkjet-printable silks, cottons, linens, rayons, and nylons

 There are 3 main types of digital printing that we serve: Pigment printing, reactive dye printing, and acid dye printing.

-Pigment prints work on all fabrics except polyesters and is the most popular type of printing at this point.
+Pigment prints work on all fabrics except polyesters and is the most popular type of printing at this time.
 Pigment inks are basically like paints—there is a colorant, a carrier, and a binder.
 Standard desktop printers and wide format plotters (Epson, Canon, HP) have weak binders that are suitable and designed for paper.
 Textile-Specific pigment inks have a much stronger binder.
 We treat fabrics with our proprietary coating called Fabrisign.
 There are other pigment coatings available for purchase, but ours works differently than the rest.
 It is much more viscous and seems to act much more strongly, attracting the pigment chromophores themselves rather than enhancing binders or utilizing other ways of making a better pigment print.
 It also acts as an anti-migrant, preventing the printer ink from bleeding.
-Our pretreatment will react with standard graphics inks (the Epson, Canon, and HP inks) and actually make them highly was resistant.
+Our pretreatment will react with standard graphics inks (the Epson, Canon, and HP inks) and actually make them highly water resistant.
 Textile-specific pigment inks become washfast ( by commercial standards—there is still commercially acceptable fading that occurs with all pigment prints, digital or otherwise.
-In order to be considered “washfast” an item needs to only withstand 5 washes under stated condition [i.e. water temp, wash vigor, etc]).
+In order to be considered “washfast” an item needs to withstand 5 washes under standard conditions—established water temp, wash vigor, etc.).
 Pigment inks generally stick to the surface—that’s by design.
-If they penetrated, they would look less bright.
-Because of this, there is very little “print-through”, which means that you own’t see your print on the other side of the fabric.
+If they penetrated the textile, they would look less bright.
+Because of this, there is very little “print-through”, which means that you won’t see your print on the reverse side of the fabric.
 Pigments are considered highly lightfast, but are weak in crock (rubbing resistance) and washfastness

-Reactive Prints work on Cotton, Linen, Rayon (cellulosic fibers) as well as silk.
+Reactive Prints work on Cotton, Linen, Rayon, other cellulosic fiber, as well as silk.
 Reactive inks are made with reactive dyes solubilized in a special carrier.
 The carrier is more or less specific to the print head (not to be confused with the printer!).
-Pretreatment recipes are readily available, although all differ slightly and provide slightly different results.
 All reactive prints need to be steam-set and washed after printing before use/sale.
-The essential principle of reactive coating is to make the fabric basic, provide antimigration for the inks, and add a humectant to facilitate steaming.
-We use Soda Ash, Methylcellulose, and Urea for this, but there are other ingredients that can be used in their place.
-We add a cationic fixative to ours which works to attract the dyes and keep them from washing out in the first washes.
-Reactive (and acid) dye printing has more print through than pigments and generally (but not always!) yield brighter, stronger colors.
-There are tricks to increase print through, such as diluting the ink and increasing the printer’s output.
-Reactive dye printing is considered highly washfast and crockfast (resists rubbing , since the chromophores are creating a covalent bond with the fibers, but this bond is relatively easily broken by UV light, making reactive dyes not very lightfast
+The essential principle of reactive coating is to alkalize the fabric, provide antimigration for the inks, and add a humectant to facilitate optimal steaming.
+Additionally, we add a special fixative to our coating which works lock the dyes to the fibers and keep the color from washing out in the first washes.
+Reactive (and acid) dye printing has more print-through than pigments and generally yield brighter, stronger colors.
+There are tricks to increase print-through, such as diluting the ink and increasing the printer’s output.
+Reactive dye printing is considered highly washfast and crockfast (resists rubbing) since the chromophores are creating a covalent bond with the fibers, but this bond is relatively easily broken by UV light, making reactive dyes not very lightfast.

 Polyester is generally printed by printing on special transfer paper (in mirror image) then heat-pressing that paper to polyester.
-This is called Dye-Sublimation printing.
+This is called “Dye-Sublimation” printing.
 We do not service folks who use polyesters, since they generally don’t need us.
-There is a pretreatment for printing direct onto polyester, but we no longer provide that.
+We have developed a pretreatment for printing direct onto polyester, but we provide that for large scale projects